spmeesseman/vscode-taskexplorer/README.md

 ## Running Task Icon Animations

-FOr whatever reason, on some systems the animated running task icon eats a lot of CPU.
+For whatever reason, on some systems the animated running task icon eats a lot of CPU.
 If this is your case, the animated icon can be turned off in settings (on by default).

+## Webpack 5 Problem Matcher

+For extension developers, this extension contributes a basic problem matcher for Webpack 5 - `$webpackte`.
+To set up a watch task for debugging a Webpack 5 VSCode extension build, you can add an entry like the following to the VSCode tasks.json file:

+    {
+        "type": "npm",
+        "script": "webpack-watch",
+        "problemMatcher": "$webpackte",
+        "isBackground": true,
+        "presentation": {
+            "reveal": "always"
+        },
+        "group": {
+            "kind": "build",
+            "isDefault": true
+        }
+    }

+And in the package.json file:

+    scripts: {
+        ...,
+        "webpack-watch": "webpack -w --env environment=dev --config ./webpack.config.js" }

 ## Parsing Reports